hoc081098/kmp-viewmodel/README.md

 // -- OR --

-// Kotlin/Native as an Apple framework – tutorial
+// Kotlin/Native as an Apple framework
 kotlin {
   ios {
     binaries {